Holland Park West

 Income metrics indicate excellent economic conditions, with the area achieving higher performance than 75% of national locations assessed by AreaSearch

-Holland Park West has an extremely high income level nationally, based on latest ATO data aggregated by AreaSearch for financial year 2022.
-The median income among taxpayers is $67,494, and the average income stands at $89,884.
-This compares to Greater Brisbane's figures of $55,645 and $70,520 respectively.
-As of March 2025, current estimates based on Wage Price Index growth of 11.71% would be approximately $75,398 (median) and $100,409 (average).
-Census data shows household, family, and personal incomes all rank highly in Holland Park West, between the 78th and 84th percentiles nationally.
-The earnings profile indicates that 31.1% of residents (2,098 people) fall into the $1,500 - $2,999 weekly income bracket, reflecting patterns seen in the broader area where 33.3% similarly occupy this range.
-Notably, 35.1% earn above $3,000 weekly.
-Housing accounts for 15.1% of income.
-Strong earnings rank residents within the 79th percentile for disposable income.
+Holland Park West's median income among taxpayers was $67,494 in financial year 2022.
+The average income stood at $89,884 during the same period.
+These figures compare to Greater Brisbane's median and average incomes of $55,645 and $70,520 respectively.
+As of September 2025, current estimates suggest the median income would be approximately $76,936, with an average income of around $102,459, based on a Wage Price Index growth rate of 13.99%.
+Census data indicates that household, family and personal incomes in Holland Park West rank between the 78th and 84th percentiles nationally.
+The earnings profile shows that 31.1% of residents (2,098 people) fall within the $1,500 - 2,999 weekly income bracket, reflecting a pattern seen in the broader area where 33.3% similarly occupy this range.
+Notably, 35.1% earn above $3,000 weekly, indicating prosperity that contributes to robust local economic activity.
+Housing accounts for 15.1% of income, with residents ranking within the 79th percentile for disposable income.
 The area's SEIFA income ranking places it in the 8th decile.

 Frequently Asked Questions - Income